Quid Pro Quo Harrasment: Everything You Need to Know

 Most people believe that quid pro quo only relates to sexual harassment, but in fact it can cross over into other forms of harassment also.
 If a trade is an exchange that involves factors such as sex, gender identity and express, national origin, race, creed, religion, sexual orientation, age, political affiliation, veteran status, genetic information or a disability then it is intolerable.

 If you have an existing or potential sexual harassment case unfolding in your workplace, post your job on Upcounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
+Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Airbnb.